Blue tiger piranha: Life history

-Feeding wise, both juveniles and adults have feeding ecology variations in the Anapu river region.
-The variance of dietary items; mostly fresh fragments and fruits and seeds.
-When water levels are lower due to drought, there is a feeding intensity of wanting to eat other fish, versus when the river floods, the diet changes to an increase of feeding on fruits and seeds.
-A lower niche during flood season, S. gouldingi presents a more omnivorous diet, then carnivory.
-Still, it has the high favoring tendency towards eating other fish; just during the flood season its horizon expands with more food resources around.
-Unlike other rivers of the Amazon watersheds, the flood poles of the Anapu River are a huge influence for the feeding ecology of the blue tiger piranha.
-In the region of lower Anapu River stands out due to the natural damming of its rivers and streams, influenced both by tides and by the outflow.
-This resulted in a reduced annual flood pulse.
-In this region, S. gouldingi is among the most abundant fish species.
+Both juvenile and adult blue tiger piranhas have feeding ecology variations in the Anapu river region.
+When water levels are lower due to drought, blue tiger piranhas prey on other fish more extensively, as opposed to times of river flooding, when their diet is composed of more fruits and seeds.
+During flood season, S. gouldingi has a more omnivorous diet than its usual heavily carnivorous, fish-eating one, due to the higher availability of a variety of food resources.
+The flood poles of the Anapu River in particular heavily influence the blue tiger piranha's food ecology.
+The lower regions of the Anapu River are prone to natural damming of its streams, influenced by both tides and outflow, resulting in reduced annual flood pulse.
+S. gouldingi is among the most abundant fish species in this region.

 Juveniles and adults show a different variation pattern in feeding intensity and niche breadth.
-Differences in diet composition of S. gouldingi, between hydrological periods, combined with the increase in feeding activity during flood season, indicate that hydrologic variation is an important determining factor in qualitative and quantitative characteristics of the feeding ecology of this species.
-S. gouldingi population in the lower Anapu river region can be characterized as omnivorous with a strong tendency towards being a piscivore.
-Changes in feeding ecology of the species were not related with individuals' life stage, once juveniles and adults showed similar diet composition and feeding intensity.
-In addition, flood pulse is still an important factor influencing the feeding ecology of this piranha species, although it is less evident than in most watersheds of the Amazon region.
+S. gouldingi populations in the lower Anapu region can be characterized as omnivorous with strong piscivorous tendencies.
+Changes in feeding ecology of the species were unrelated to individuals' life stage, once juveniles and adults showed similar diet composition and feeding intensity.
 Other prey S. gouldingi eats are chironomid larvae, earthworms and shellfish.